 The Less Annoying CRM API is still very sparse, and so there isn't an official sandbox for testing out your code.
 However, there are two different hacks you can use if you need to test things out before going live.

 Option 1: Use a demo account.
 Open up a different browser (so that you won't be logged out of your main LACRM account) and go to www.lessannoyingcrm.com.
 There's a link under the signup form to try out a demo account.
-This account is somewhat limited because you won't be able to log back into it later, but you can set up an API token and do some quick testing.
+This account is somewhat limited because you won't be able to log back into it later, but you can set up an API key and do some quick testing.

 Option 2: Create a test user on your account.
 This option will end up costing you an extra $15/month for the test user account, but it might be worth it to have a more robust testing system (or you can just cancel the account once you're done with development).
 Just add a new user to your account and set it so that user doesn't share contacts with anyone else at the company.
-Then log in as the test user and generate an API token to test with..
+Then log in as the test user and generate an API key to test with..
 Because that user's contacts will be private, any test data that you add won't clutter up the actual CRM.